theintern/intern/docs/configuration.md

 2. The current config
 3. An active child config in the current config

+So if you load the config `intern-myenv.json@wd`, and `intern-myenv.json` extends `intern.json`, Intern will first load `intern.json`, then mix in properties from `intern-myenv.json`, and finally mix in properties from the `wd` child config.

 There are a few exceptions:

-1.  **The "node" and "browser" properties in a child config are shallowly mixed into "node" and "browser" in the base config.** For example, if "node" in the base config looks like:
+1. The "node" and "browser" properties in a child config are shallowly mixed into "node" and "browser" in the base config.
+For example, if "node" in the base config looks like:
     ```json5
     "node": {
         "suites": [ "tests/unit/foo.js" ],